eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 it is not yet valid when issued, but reaches its validity later.
 If PID is issued on or after the validity start date, it is immediately considered the state directly changes to valid.
-This means, however, that PID could be “pre-issued”.
+This means, however, that PID could be "pre-issued".

 ![Figure 3: State-chart of PID](media/image3.png)
 <!-- <img src="media/image3.png" style="width:2.26443in;height:2.54875in" /> -->